-Picking a wine of the week is a tough job.
+Picking a wine to write about is a tough job.
 We’ve spent six months sourcing our wine list so, as biased as we may be, choosing the best of the best was never going to be easy.

 However, we only have one wine from Cyprus.
 A unique, premium take on the grape variety Xynisteri.
 Kyperounda Petritis 2015 is loaded with citrus, gooseberries and candied lime with an elegant touch of smooth vanilla on the finish.
 It’s a marvel with or without food – although it’s star power alongside Haddock.